The Cost of Unblocking a Toilet

 If so then this article is for you!
-It costs on average between £30-£60 to unblock a toilet, but this can change depending on circumstances.
-So if you need help with unlocking a toilet continue reading for timeframes, supply costs and labour fees.
+Unblocking a toilet costs on average between £30-£60, but this can change depending on circumstances.
+So if you need help fixing a toilet blockage, whether that's using a chemical toilet drain unblocker or the help of a professional, continue reading for timeframes, supply costs and labour fees.

 toilet unblocking